IMERSS/biodiversity-change-protocol/content/docs/Inferring_extirpation_risk/solow_calculation/index.md

 * $T_1$ — the time of the most recent confirmed sighting
 * $T_2$ — the current time or the endpoint of our study

-The formula calculates an odds ratio (called a Bayes factor) that weighs the likelihood the species is still present versus extinct, based on how long it has gone unobserved.

-Intuitively, the longer the gap between the last sighting and today ($T_2$ – $T_1$), relative to the total observation period ($T_2$ – $T_0$), the lower the odds that the species persists.
+The formula calculates an odds ratio (called a Bayes factor) that weighs the likelihood that the species is still present versus extinct, based on how long it has gone unobserved.
+The longer the gap between the last sighting and today ($T_2$ – $T_1$), relative to the total observation period ($T_2$ – $T_0$), the lower the odds that the species persists.

 <p>
   <a class="btn btn-primary" data-bs-toggle="collapse" href="#collapseExample" role="button" aria-expanded="false" aria-controls="collapseExample">